Part of Reading Wales 2019-2023 (and beyond)

-Countless groups and individuals went to Canada, New Zealand, Australia and the USA – in particular, Pennsylvania, Jackson County in Ohio (sometimes referred to as ‘Little Wales’), and Malad City in Idaho (which started out as a Welsh Mormon settlement).
+Countless groups and individuals went to Canada, New Zealand (you can visit The Welsh Dragon Bar in Wellington), Australia and the USA – in particular, Pennsylvania, Jackson County in Ohio (sometimes referred to as ‘Little Wales’), and Malad City in Idaho (which started out as a Welsh Mormon settlement).
 The Ukrainian city of Donetsk was founded in 1869 by Welsh businessman, John Hughes, and the former Australian Prime Minister, Julia Gillard, was born in Barry.

 WELSH LITERATURE IN SOUTH AMERICA >>